Emerging Wineries: Dewey-Humboldt

 Beauty shot over the vineyards at AZ Setting Sun Vineyards during sunset.

 Troy is a supervisor in the aerospace industry and Hollie is a middle school teacher, and both took classes at Yavapai College for viticulture and enology.
-Interestingly, Troy carpooled with Mogollon’s Keith Moore for three years, twice a week, from Phoenix to Clarkdale for classes.
+Interestingly, Troy carpooled with Mogollon’s Keith Moore twice a week for three years, from Phoenix to Clarkdale for classes.

 A trip in 2013 to Napa for Hollie’s sister’s birthday triggered their passion for wine.
 They fell in love with the whole process, from farming to the wine-making process.
-Spending time visiting other Arizona wineries to hear the stories and learn what they went through helped Hollie and Troy with their journey.
+Spending time visiting other Arizona wineries to hear their stories and learn what they went through helped Hollie and Troy with their journey.

 One thing they like most about having their own vineyard is the people they meet.